 - a.
-The following motions may be moved at a meeting without written notice to the Proper Officer: - i. to correct an inaccuracy in the draft meetings of a meeting; - ii. to move to a vote; - iii. to defer consideration of a vote; - iv. to refer a motion to a particular committee or sub-committee; - v. to appoint a person to preside at a meeting; - vi. to approve the absences of councillors; - vii. to change the order of business on an agenda; - viii. to proceed to the next order of business on the agenda; - ix. to require a written report; - x. to appoint a committee or sub-committee and their members; - xi. to appoint representatives to outside bodies and to make arrangements for those representatives to report back the activities of outside bodies; - xii. to note the minutes of a meeting of a committee or sub-committee; - xiii. to consider a report made by a committee or a sub-committee - xiv. to consider a report made by an employee, professional advisor, expert or consultant; - xv. to extend the time limits for speaking; - xvi. to silence or exclude from the meeting a councillor or a member of the public for disorderly conduct; - xvii. to not hear further from a councillor or a member of the public; - xviii. to exclude the press or public for all or part of a meeting; - xix. to temporarily suspend the meeting; - xx. to authorise payment of monies up to £5,000 where the expenditure was considered urgent and executive action was taken by the Clerk; - xxi. to authorise legal deeds to be signed by two councillors and witnessed by the Proper Officer; - xxii. to give the consent of the Council if such consent is required by standing orders; - xxiii. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements);
+The following motions may be moved at a meeting without written notice to the Proper Officer: - i. to correct an inaccuracy in the draft meetings of a meeting; - ii. to defer consideration of a vote; - iii. to refer a motion to a particular committee or sub-committee, or delegation to an employee; - iv. to appoint a person to preside at a meeting; - v. to approve the absences of councillors; - vi. to change the order of business on an agenda; - vii. to proceed to the next order of business on the agenda; - viii. to appoint a committee or sub-committee and their members; - ix. to appoint representatives to outside bodies and to make arrangements for those representatives to report back the activities of outside bodies; - x. to note the minutes of a meeting of a committee or sub-committee; - xi. to consider a report made by a committee or a sub-committee

+- xii. to consider a report made by an employee, professional advisor, expert or consultant; - xiii. to extend the time limits for speaking; - xiv. to silence or exclude from the meeting a councillor or a member of the public for disorderly conduct; - xv. to not hear further from a councillor or a member of the public; - xvi. to exclude the press or public for all or part of a meeting; - xvii. to temporarily suspend the meeting; - xviii. to authorise payment of monies up to £2,500 where the expenditure was considered urgent and executive action was taken by the Clerk; - xix. to authorise legal deeds to be signed by two councillors and witnessed by the Proper Officer; - xx. to give the consent of the Council if such consent is required by standing orders; - xxi. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - xxii. to adjourn the meeting; or - xxiii. to close the meeting. - b.
+If a motion falls within the terms of reference of a committee or sub-committee or within the delegated powers conferred on an employee, a referral of the same may be made to such committee or sub-committee or employee provided that the chairman may direct for it to be dealt with at the present meeting for reasons of urgency or expediency.